Gazania rigens (aka: Gazania splendens) pronounced (gah-zay’ni-ah) is a pretty, South African native and a member of the daisy family (Asteraceae).

 - Mulch between young plants to help keep the soil moist and warm and discourage weed growth.
 Keep a sharp eye out for weeds, and pull them as they appear so they do not rob young plants of nutrients.

-Use shredded leaves as a mulch.
+Use shredded leaves as mulch.
 They will gradually break down to add more nutrients to the soil.

 Just be careful not to let the mulch touch the stems of your desired plants as this may cause rot.

 In late autumn, you may decide to enjoy your Gazania indoors during the winter.
+Gazania can be overwintered indoors.

 If so, dig them up and put them in containers before the first frost.
 In wintertime, keep them in a cool room with bright light.
 Water very sparingly.